junseoparkX/Personal-Library-Management/README.md

 - Filter and Search Books: Find books by title, author, genre, or tags.
 - Recommendation for book - Show trending books thesedays with the tag "Trending".
 (This is already contained in book collection.)
 - Track Reading Progress: Update the reading status of each book.
-- Manage Wishlist: Create and save a list of books for future reading.
-It also has function to remove books that are in wishlist.
+- Remove a book from user's library: Remove books that user mistakely added or want to exclude from their wishlist.

 ## User Stories